 Failure to Court Faculty Dooms Harvard President

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 As NPR's Claudio Sanchez reports, not everyone is cut out to run a major university; especially a high-profile campus like Harvard.

-Lawrence Summers was the first president in Harvard's 370-year history to receive a vote of no-confidence from his faculty.
+CLAUDIO SANCHEZ: Lawrence Summers was the first president in Harvard's 370-year history to receive a vote of no-confidence from his faculty.
 He was headed for a second vote of no-confidence before deciding to step down.

 SANCHEZ: In a hastily arranged conference call, Harvard's governing board accepted Summers' resignation with, what it called, great regret.
-Although no one should be surprised, says Jack McGuire, a well-known consultant in higher education.
+Although no one should be surprised, says Jack Maguire, a well-known consultant in higher education.

-Dr. MCGURE: First, leadership, which is, of course, hard to define.
+MAGUIRE: First, leadership, which is, of course, hard to define.
 But then the other two were interpersonal relations, and a connection with the mission, and an understanding of the culture of the institution.

-Although, some say it's not fair to blame Summers entirely.
+SANCHEZ: Although, some say it's not fair to blame Summers entirely.
 John DiBiaggio has been in the hot-seat himself, as President at the University of Connecticut, Tufts University, and Michigan State.

-Summers, for example, would often say that the Harvard faculty as a whole had gotten old and complacent.
+SANCHEZ: Summers, for example, would often say that the Harvard faculty as a whole had gotten old and complacent.
 Well that was unlikely to endear him to those who felt they were being pushed out, says DiBiaggio.

-Dr. DIBIAGGIO: Presidents can be change agents, and many have been.
+DIBIAGGIO: Presidents can be change agents, and many have been.
 But often, when that's the case, you know, their tenures are not long, because universities don't like to change dramatically.
 They're very traditional places.
 Some would even say that they're rigid.

-At his news conference, Summers was asked what advice he would give the next President of Harvard.
+SANCHEZ: At his news conference, Summers was asked what advice he would give the next President of Harvard.
 He said the next President would be well advised to think carefully about the broad range of views and interest groups on campus, and about the people that make up Harvard.
 People that he conceded he did not connect with very well.

-Professor SUMMERS: There were certainly moments when I could have challenged the community more respectfully, and those, too, are lessons to be learned.
+SUMMERS: There were certainly moments when I could have challenged the community more respectfully, and those, too, are lessons to be learned.

-Claudio Sanchez, NPR News.
+SANCHEZ: Claudio Sanchez, NPR News.